Sign in

 Significantly lower

-Among the group of residents that felt their local area is currently feeling, or will feel, the effects of climate change in their lifetime, the top local area climate-related events were: Extreme heat (79%), Storms (59%) and Severe wind (51%).
-The top actions residents felt should be taken to address the effects of climate change in their local area were: Protect and enhance local biodiversity (63%), Reduce pollution of the environment (62%) and Educate residents on how to live more sustainably (60%).
+Among the group of residents that felt their local area is currently feeling, or will feel, the effects of climate change in their lifetime, the top local area climate-related events were: Extreme heat (82%), Severe wind (53%) and Storms (42%).
+The top actions residents felt should be taken to address the effects of climate change in their local area were: Protect and enhance local biodiversity (62%), Reduce pollution of the environment (59%) and More sustainable transport options (54%).

 How is your local area currently, or how do you expect it will, feel the effects of climate change in your lifetime?